jusefn/Mother3Patcher/README.md

 ## Why?
 The Mac Mother 3 patcher no longer works on newer macOS versions and I decided to write a new patcher that is compactible with newer macOS versions and runs on a newer version of .NET Core so it no longer requires installing .NET Framework as a Windows feature.

+## How to use
+You will need to supply your own unpatched Mother 3 ROM file.
+I won't tell you where you can acquire that.

+In the very hypothetical case that you have imported an original cartrige from Japan and used very specialized dumping hardware (read: a Nintendo DS), select your ROM file by clicking on the "Browse..." button.

+Make sure that you have "Make a backup copy" checked which will create a .bak version of the original ROM file.
+Then proceed with the patching by clicking "Apply Patch!".

+As of right now this patcher wont check if your dump is bad.

+## Dependencies
+You will need the .NET Core SDK
+For macOS you will also need XCode.

 ## Acknowledgements
 This patcher includes the [UPS patcher by rameshvarun](https://github.com/rameshvarun/ups) and the Mother 3 Fan Translation v1.4 by Clyde Mandelin and Jeffman.